xiaoa5/robotics_control/README.md

 rl is also a optimization, but required few mathmatics and physics as mpc, rl is mainly data driven, the parameter of the rl trained with trail and error.

 combine mpc and rl, i hope:
-1 rl works as a residium of the mpc control
+1 rl works as a residium of the mpc control.
-2 rl helps mpc control in extrem senarios (high speed starting) 3 rl improves gaits, maybe looks more naturely
+2 rl helps mpc control in extrem senarios (high speed starting).
+3 rl improves gaits, maybe looks more naturely.
-4 rl improves energy effiency
+4 rl improves energy effiency.

 details: